gatsbyjs/gatsby/docs/blog/2020-08-04-GH-Community-Permissions-Changes-GatsbyJS/index.md

 ## What changes are being made?

-**These changes will take effect on Wednesday, August 12th by 12pm ET/9am PT.**
+**These changes will take effect on Wednesday, August 12th by 12 pm ET/9am PT.**

 1. The Maintainers team in the GatsbyJS organization on GitHub will be removed.

 2. Members of the Maintainers team will have their status changed to "[Outside Collaborator](https://docs.github.com/en/github/getting-started-with-github/github-glossary#outside-collaborator)" and will no longer be part of the GatsbyJS organization in GitHub.
 Their [repository access level](https://docs.github.com/en/github/setting-up-and-managing-organizations-and-teams/repository-permission-levels-for-an-organization#repository-access-for-each-permission-level) will, in turn, change from "Write" to "Read".

 3. Future community contributors will also be given Outside Collaborator status with Read access.

 **These changes are not as scary as they sound, we promise!** Read more details about the actual effects of this status change, and the reasons why it is being done to greatly improve everyone's contributor experience, in the community impact section below.